RE - Real Estate

 A hands-on course focusing on the challenges and opportunities associated with real estate development projects.
 Class time is devoted to analyses of actual development projects, with numerous guest lecturers and field trips.
 Topics covered include market and feasibility analysis, site selection, development financing, ownership structures and marketing strategies.
 (Note: non Barton School students do not need special permission to enroll in this course.)
 Prerequisites: junior standing and RE 310, or admission into either the Master of Public Administration or Master of Business Administration program; students with a declared emphasis in real estate are strongly recommended to take as many other real estate classes as possible before taking RE 619.

 Cross-listed as ECON 709 and PADM 709.
-A survey of the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
+Surveys the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
 Stresses the application of regional economic analysis in the study of urban areas as economic regions.
-Prerequisites: for undergraduate students, ECON 201 and 202, junior standing; for graduate students, the equivalent of ECON 201, 202.
+Prerequisites: ECON 201, 202, junior standing.

 Prerequisite: junior standing.